How To Make a Will in Western Australia (2025 Guide) - Will Hero Guide

 Your residual estate covers anything left after paying debts, taxes, and distributing specific gifts.
 Select one or more beneficiaries—whether they’re family, friends, or charities—to receive these remaining assets.
 For clarity, list each beneficiary’s full name and the exact share they receive.

 It’s also wise to name backup beneficiaries in case your primary choices can’t inherit.
-By clarifying this step when you make a Will in WA, you reduce confusion and ensure your intentions are followed.
+Learn more about why backup beneficiaries are essential in your Will.
+Clarifying this step helps prevent confusion and ensures your wishes are followed.

 Will Hero interface showing residual estate distribution to beneficiaries